tinode/chat/docs/API.md

 The link preview service requires authentication.
 It's exactly the same as authentication for [Out of Band Large Files](#out-of-band-handling-of-large-files).

-## Messages
+## Client-Server Protocol

+Clents and server communicate by exchanging messages.
 A message is a logically associated set of data.
 Messages are passed as JSON-formatted UTF-8 text.

 All client to server messages may have an optional `id` field.
 It's set by the client as means to receive an acknowledgement from the server that the message was received and processed.
 The `id` is expected to be a session-unique string but it can be any string.
 The server does not attempt to interpret it other than to check JSON validity.
 The `id` is returned unchanged by the server when it replies to the client message.